-A great team time trial is a stern test of aerodynamic equipment and individual fitness, but the true beauty of nine men scything through the air in unison is the collaboration and coordination of an entire team.
+A great team time trial is a stern test of aerodynamic equipment and individual fitness, but the true beauty of nine riders scything through the air in unison is the collaboration and coordination of an entire team.

 This fiercely fought battle in the season-long war between teams is crucial to gaining results and exposure for sponsors because it is cycling’s ultimate test of leadership and preparedness.

 The spectacle and speed of the TTT always creates some of the most dramatic images of the season, but what those photos fail to capture is the sheer speed.
 The fastest ever TTT was recorded by the Discovery Channel dream-team of 2005, who flew through 67.5km at that year’s Tour de France at a staggering 57.32kph.

 This landmark is nearly 3kph faster and three times longer than the fastest individual time trial ride, set the same year by Dave Zabriskie who stormed over Passage du Gois and onto the oceanic island of Ile de Noirmoutier at 54.68kph.
 As any rider knows, willing collaborators turn a fast ride into a blistering one.

 A well-drilled team can outstrip even the best TT specialist because each rider alternates fierce efforts riding on the front at speeds well above what is sustainable when riding alone.

 Discovery channel rode the fastest ever ttt at the 2005 tour de france: discovery channel rode the fastest ever ttt at the 2005 tour de franceAlessandro Trovati/AP/Press Association Images

 The Discovery Channel team after their 2005 Tour TTT